MattyOL/Fresh/README.md

 * During the project's development, I made attempts to integrate this feature using Mailchimp.
 However, I encountered persistent issues with the JavaScript code.
 I've documented the code in my commits, and I plan to revisit it when I have a more substantial amount of time available.
 This feature holds a high priority as it directly contributes to retaining customer engagement and encouraging consistent visits to the website.

-Upon reassessing my time allocation, I realized that resolving these challenges was consuming a significant portion of my schedule.
+* Upon reassessing my time allocation, I realized that resolving these challenges was consuming a significant portion of my schedule.
 Consequently, I opted to explore alternative feature ideas that could be implemented more efficiently.
 I've compiled screenshots of the code I attempted to incorporate, which you can find below for reference.

 <details>
-<summary>Click to View Home Page wireframes</summary>
+<summary>Code Snippit wireframes</summary>

 #### Code